tehoro/ibf/README.md

 - locations
 - areas

+Use proper JSON types for numbers and booleans (e.g., `4` and `true`), and reserve strings for model names or labels.

 At least one location or area is required.
 If web_root is omitted, output defaults to outputs/forecasts.

 Minimal example: